en-joyer/nobelyayin.com-QA/README.md

 This script was prepared within the scope of the sample scenario and scenario in QA Hunt Academy.

-# Nobel Prize Scraper
+# Nobelyayin.com Scraper

-This is a simple web scraper that extracts contact information from the [Nobel Prize](https://www.nobelyayin.com/kurumsal/) website.
+This is a simple web scraper that extracts contact information from the [Nobelyayin.com](https://www.nobelyayin.com/kurumsal/) website.

 ## Usage

-The script uses [Playwright](https://playwright.dev/) to launch a Chromium browser, navigate to the Nobel Prize website, and extract the following information into an Excel spreadsheet:
+The script uses [Playwright](https://playwright.dev/) to launch a Chromium browser, navigate to the Nobelyayin.com website, and extract the following information into an Excel spreadsheet:

 - Name
 - Role